gustavoalbuquerquebr/ecommerce/readme.md

 # e-Commerce CMS Project

 Basic Content Management System for e-commerce written in vanilla PHP using OOP with Stripe API integration.
 Works with MySQL and MariaDB through the PDO extension and the Active Record pattern.
+Styled with Bootstrap.
 Requires PHP 7+.

 ---

 ### TODO

-- Front-end

 ---